 » England and Wales

 The majority of courthouses have reopened after the judiciary initially radically reduced the number of courthouses open to the public handle urgent matters.
-Anyone attending court is encouraged to wear a face mask inside the building.
+Anyone attending court is required to wear a face mask inside the building.

 Now the government has moved to set up new temporary courts to tackle backlogs due to court closures during lockdown and limited capacity created by the current arrangements to allow for physical distancing for trials.
-The 10 current locations, dubbed Nightingale Courts, will hear a range of civil, family, tribunal and criminal matters that don't require the defendant to be kept in custody.
+The 10 initial locations, dubbed Nightingale Courts, will hear a range of civil, family, tribunal and criminal matters that don't require the defendant to be kept in custody.

 The country's Supreme Court is now conducting cases entirely by video link for the first time in its history after closing its building to the public.